 Although we are all waiting for the spring to come, I think there are a few winter recipes that we like to try before the sunny days are here.
 Today we have 53F outside, but my photographs look like Christmas cards, I guess I can use them next year :-)) probably; I am waiting for the snow – we will see about this.
 In the meantime, enjoy a slice of the delicious Meringue Tart with cranberries and a cup of coffee, a little treat in February.

-This is a winter tart, when cranberries are in season.
-In a summer this tart can be made with red currant.
+This is a winter tart when cranberries are in season.
+In summer this tart can be made with red currant.
 Both cranberries and red currants are mouth-puckering red berries.
 Their intense flavor contrasts well with the almond- meringue butter and the crispy, unsweetened tart shell.

 This recipe comes from one of my favorite book of chef Georges Perrier Le Bec-Fin Recipes

 Cranberry-Meringue Tart (Tarte Meringuee Aux Airelles) Beautiful Winter Dessert

 - ½ cup finely chopped blanched almonds

 - ¼ tsp ground cinnamon